 LCA of EUFIR – a European system for collecting and recycling discarded equipment from the fishing and fish farming industry

-LCE performed a full Life Cycle Assessment of EUFIR system at international level, considering an extended system that goes from the availability and collection of discarded fishing equipment to the production of secondary materials after recycling operations.
+LCE performed a full Life Cycle Assessment of NOfir system at international level, considering an extended system that goes from the availability and collection of discarded fishing equipment to the production of secondary materials and valuable products after recycling operations.
 The following key indicators were chosen to explore the EUFIR environmental sustainability:

 - - Decrease of fishing and fish farming waste equipment dumped at sea and in landfills

 - - Effects of increased material recycling, with consequent o Decrease in oil consumption (raw material for virgin fishing nets) o Decrease in CO2eq emissions.

 LCA results revealed that the prevention of fishing equipment landfilling or abandonment produced significant environmental benefits.
 It is estimated that after three years, the project led to:

 - - Coordination with Nofir Headquarters in Norway

 - - LCA data collection with all the project’s partner in Norway and Lithuania